nlokeshiisc/lokeshn/content/event/adobe_neurips22/inex.md

 #   postcode: '94305'
 #   country: United States

-summary: A detailed talk on my Neurips'22 paper Learning Recourse on instance environment.
-Thanks to Ramasuri for the invitation.
+summary: A detailed talk on my Neurips'22 paper Learning Recourse on instance environment to enhance prediction accuracy.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.